Rookout/docs/docs/introduction.md

 ---
 id: introduction
-title: Getting Started
+title: Rookout Documentation
-sidebar_label: Rookout Introduction
+sidebar_label: Welcome to Rookout
 ---

 Rookout real-time instrumentation means you don’t need to restart, redeploy or write code to see inside your app.